YPares/porcupine/README.md

 So once the user has their serials, they just need to create a `VirtualFile`.
-For instance, this is how you create a readonly resource that can only be mapped to a JSON file in the end:
+For instance, this is how you create a readonly resource that can be mapped to a JSON or YAML file in the end:

 ```haskell
 myInput :: VirtualFile Void MyConfig